 “RPA used to be sold as a “quick win”, easily adoptable and relatively cheap tool that would give you cost savings and a quick ROI – but people have now started to realize that it is rather a strategic weapon.” – Professor Leslie Willcocks of the LSE

 On top of that, cognitive automation has not yet taken off and is still at a promising, relatively immature stage.
 Some firms are implementing discrete uses of cognitive automation, which bring them real business value and progress.
-It seems so that the true synergies will arise from linking RPA with cognitive automation, eventually creating a platform that integrates seamlessly with other digital technologies in place.
+It seems so that the real synergies will arise from linking RPA with cognitive automation, eventually creating a platform that integrates seamlessly with other digital technologies in place.

-Lots of the cognitive automation technologies are truly exciting, carrying a massive promise.
+Lots of cognitive automation technologies are truly exciting, carrying a massive promise.
 Once companies start combining them, they can get to an impressive level of automation, almost end-to-end in some cases, pushing the potential uses of the increasingly available technologies further.

 Mostly, the maturity of organizations with regards to their ability to absorb this level of change is not high enough yet.
-Companies are absorbed with way too many other IT problems and issues related to managing operations.
+Companies are occupied with way too many other IT problems and issues related to managing operations.
 This leaves them in a place where they are not ready to absorb even more technological change.
 As a result, learning to integrate the new advanced solutions is being postponed because people are still learning how to fit the previous ones into their businesses and to drive business value out of them.

 What do you expect to happen in the upcoming two years?

-Leslie Willcocks, a professor of London School of Economics and Political Science, is considered one of the world’s most respected researchers, speakers and business publications writers in the field of knowledge work automation.
+Leslie Willcocks, a professor of the London School of Economics and Political Science, is considered one of the world’s most respected researchers, speakers, and business publications writers in the field of knowledge work automation.

 Professor Willcocks held the closing keynote at this year’s Blue Prism World event in London.
 You can check out the highlights of his speech titled “Robotic process automation 2018: Now, Soon, Later” here.